1995parham/Canonical/README.md

 - Assessment - Written interview and tests (this stage)
 - Evaluation - Technical, management and HR interviews
 - Executive - Hiring Manager and Hiring Lead interviews

+They sent me the Psychometric assessment on Feb 28, 2024.